Building a creative marketing team is hard work, and with today’s competitive job market, hiring marketers can be daunting.

 Know What You’re Looking For

 The world of marketing is getting complicated.
-You can hire someone who has specialized knowledge in branding, strategy, messaging, technology — it goes on.
+You can hire someone who has specialized knowledge in branding, content strategy, messaging, marketing automation technology, thought leadership writing — it goes on.
 But the diversity of skills and marketing disciplines requires that you know exactly what you’re looking for before you set out to hire someone.

 Jeff recommends asking yourself two simple questions before you even write a job description: